-Set on the east coast of New Zealand in the year 1984, Boy, an 11-year-old kid and devout Michael Jackson fan gets a chance to know his father, who has returned to find a bag of money he buried years ago.
+Set on the east coast of New Zealand in 1984, Boy, an 11-year-old child and devout Michael Jackson fan, gets a chance to know his absentee criminal father, who has returned to find a bag of money he buried years ago.

 In Wellington, Lily is a wallflower, inexplicably attracted to Jerrod, a loser.
 He's nursing a decade-long grudge against someone who teased him in high school; she's just out of a job.
 She goes home with him to a seacoast town where he intends to have it out with his nemesis; she meets his father, his daughter from a one-night stand, and other family members - and there's the memory of his talented (and dead) brother.
 Jerrod treats Lily badly, invents a relationship with a women he had a crush on years before, and gears up for his fight.
 Will she finally have enough and go home?
 Written by

 46 of 53 people found this review helpful.